• NewJerseyAlmanac.com: Gateway to New Jersey Information

 Late Ruth Bader Ginsburg a former Rutgers Law School professor named 1993 to US Supreme Court, served until death September 2020; prominent alumni include athlete, singer and civil rights activist Paul Robeson; US Senator Elizabeth Warren; Nobel Prize in Economics recipient Milton Friedman; sculptor George Segal; former National Basketball Association President David Stern; actor James Gandolfini; actresses Calista Flockhart, Kristin Davis and Jane Krakowski; Home Depot co-founder and NFL Atlanta Falcons owner Bernard Marcus; former FBI Director Louis Freeh; co-founder and CEO of NY Jets and noted entertainment agent David "Sonny" Werblin.

-Announced December 2019 hiring of former head football coach Greg Schiano, provoked controversy over contract for $4 million-a-year base salary over eight years with additional benefits including performance bonuses, housing, air travel, private golf club membership etc. In talk to faculty in February 2022, President Holloway stated that it was "highly unlikely" that Rutgers athletic program would ever operate without a deficit, which is currently one of highest of major universities.
-Athletic spending accounts for 2.7% of total Rutgers budget.
+Announced December 2019 hiring of former head football coach Greg Schiano, provoked controversy over contract for $4 million-a-year base salary over eight years with additional benefits including performance bonuses, housing, air travel, private golf club membership etc.

 Rutgers–New Brunswick announced February 2022 new financial aid program affecting some 7,600 students to enable NJ students with family incomes below $65,000 to attend tuition free, also provides sliding scale limiting amount of out-of-pocket tuition and fees paid by students with family incomes below $100,000.
 Tuition and fees account for 28% of university revenue; 20% from state government.